-CCTV is no longer a luxury, but an absolute necessity, in many environments in the UK; from public to commercial and private premises.
-Abattoirs will now join the list of sites for which CCTV is obligatory, after the government unveiled new regulations pertaining to slaughterhouses in England.
+CCTV is no longer a luxury, but an absolute necessity, in many environments in the UK, from public to commercial and private premises.
+Abattoirs will now join the list of sites for which CCTV is obligatory after the government unveiled new regulations about slaughterhouses in England.

-Another significant change is the access which vets from the Food Standards Agency will have to footage – these professionals can now request film of any areas in which livestock are held, under the new rules, which will be phased in over the next 12 months.
+Another significant change is the access that vets from the Food Standards Agency will have to footage.
+These professionals can now request film of any areas in which livestock are held, under the new rules, which will be phased in over the next 12 months.

-The development is likely to bring video management systems into play for an ever increasing share of businesses.
-These platforms, such as the EyeLynx Sharpview Video Management System are able to offer configurable monitoring and an events manager function which centralises footage from several cameras, providing features such as instant replay.
+The development is likely to bring video management systems into play for an ever-increasing share of businesses.
+These platforms, such as the EyeLynx Sharpview Video Management System, can offer configurable monitoring and an events manager function that centralises footage from several cameras, providing features such as instant replay.

 So why is CCTV coverage in abattoirs vital?
 Fundamentally, because it will enhance the monitoring of animal welfare across the country.
-The incentive for slaughterhouses to get in line with the new regulations is a big one – a criminal investigation could be launched should welfare standards not be met, and staff licences could be lost.
+Moreover, the incentive for slaughterhouses to comply with the new regulations is a big one – a criminal investigation could be launched should welfare standards not be met, and staff licences could be lost.

 The changes mark a step up from the current codes of practice and animal welfare laws, and soon Wales could follow England in making CCTV mandatory, as their government also considers bringing in the rule.

-On a wider scale, CCTV in abattoirs will go a long way to positioning the UK as what Environment Secretary Michael Gove described to be a “global leader on animal welfare”.
-Modernised regulations in abattoirs could also act as a beacon for general improvements to animal welfare across the board, with domestic pets and farm animals also benefitting from future updates to animal welfare code.
+On a wider scale, CCTV in abattoirs will go a long way to positioning the UK as what Environment Secretary Michael Gove described as a “global leader on animal welfare”.
+Modernised regulations in abattoirs could also act as a beacon for general improvements to animal welfare across the board.
+Domestic pets and farm animals also benefit from future updates to the animal welfare code.

-CCTV monitoring will include the recording of all activities, and it is expected that its presence will be effective as an additional security net, acting as a deterrent against trespassers and thieves.
+CCTV monitoring will include recording all activities, and it is expected that its presence will be effective as an additional security net, acting as a deterrent against trespassers and thieves.